twizmwazin/csci2963/lab11.md

  options for Javascript.
 Most popular languages have some sort of code style enforcement that can be integrated with build and deployment systems.

+After watching the style video, I have to say it was a very mundane watch.
+As much as I love and obsess over practicing good styling of code (just as anyone I've ever worked on a project with), I can't quite find entertainment in an hour of discusing trivial things that a style guide can sometimes prevent.
+That aside, I don't disagree with any points made by the speaker, however many of them are trivial and I don't feel they are really the important points to having a style guide.